phUR99/Project/PROJECT/OOP/CatDogMouse/README.md

 4_2.
 Additional dogs and rats are introduced.
 4_3.
 Dogs may move 2 tiles per turn with a probability(50% chance).
 4_4.
 If it is Hard Mode, a warning message will appear at the top.
+5. Trap
+When consumed, the player cannot move for 3 turns.